-Sausalito winters are beautiful, and rain storms occur in irregular patterns where an entire week can be very wet or completely sunny and dry.
+Sausalito weather in the winter can be beautiful, and rain storms occur in irregular patterns where an entire week can be very wet or completely sunny and dry.
 Temperatures are much cooler than during the summer and autumn, and a warm coat is a necessity.

 Of course, one of our editors was born in the Northeastern U.S., and to her Sausalito is never “cold”!
-We never get show (once in 100 years) and “cold” here is 50 degress F., 10 degrees C.
+We never get snow downtown (once in 100 years, though the hilltops get a dusting every year or two) and “cold” here is 50 degress F., 10 degrees C.